B Vitamins — The Benefits of the “B Team”

 Cobalamin (B12)

 Vitamin B12 is a nutrient heavyweight that is critically important for maintaining our overall health.
-It helps produce and maintain the myelin sheaths that surround our nerve cells.
-It’s vital for the development of red blood cells and plays a key role in mood and memory, especially as we get older.
-In addition, protein, carbohydrates and fats all depend on vitamin B12 for proper cycling throughout the body.
+It helps produce and maintain the myelin sheaths that surround our nerve cells, and plays a vital role in the development of red blood cells.
+B12 also upholds healthy mood and memory, especially as we get older.
+In addition, protein, carbohydrates and fats all rely on vitamin B12 for proper cycling throughout the body.
 Like vitamin B6 and folate, vitamin B12 is essential for optimal heart and vessel health through its ability to break down homocysteine.

 Most animal-based foods are rich in vitamin B12 like:

-As we age, we become progressively more susceptible to vitamin B12 deficiency since our digestive system loses its ability to absorb it.
+Inadequate levels of B12 are associated with increasing age, as the digestive system becomes less efficient at metabolizing and absorbing the vitamin.
 In fact, some research suggests that up to 30 percent of people over age 50 have lost the ability to absorb adequate vitamin B12 from their food.
-Vegetarians and vegans are also prone to B12 deficiency, since this vitamin is exclusively found in animal derived foods.
+Vegetarians and vegans are also at risk of having low B12 levels, since this vitamin is exclusively found in animal derived foods.

 Getting Enough B Vitamins

-Clearly, the B team of vitamins are essential for an astonishing variety of life functions.
-And while eating a well-balanced diet is key to ensuring we get enough of these nutrient powerhouses; a significant number of people may not be meeting their needs through diet alone.
+Clearly, the B team of vitamins are essential for supporting an astonishing variety of life functions.
+And while eating a well-balanced diet is key to ensuring we get enough of these nutrients, a significant number of people may not be meeting their needs through diet alone.

-Some reasons for this include a high consumption of processed foods, declining levels of nutrients in our soils, and chronic health conditions that influence nutrient absorption, among other things.
-Plus, factors like age, pregnancy, medical conditions, genetics, and prescription medications can increase our body’s demand for B vitamins.
+Some reasons for this include a high consumption of processed foods, declining levels of nutrients in our soils, and many common health conditions that influence nutrient absorption, among other things.
+Plus, factors like age, pregnancy, activity level, genetics, and prescription medications can influence our individual B vitamin needs.

-That’s when a supplement of the B team can give our body an assist.
-Super B-Complex™ is a food-form source of all eight B vitamins plus three cofactors of choline, inositol, and PABA.
+That’s when a supplement of the B team can give our body a boost.
+Super B-Complex™ is a food-form source of all eight B vitamins plus the three important cofactors choline, inositol, and PABA.
 Each vitamin in the formula is made through a fermentation process using organic vegetables and fruits, then activated with enzymes and probiotics for enhanced bioavailability.
 Super B-Complex is gentle and can be taken on an empty stomach, and by taking B supplements in food-form, you get your daily nutrition just as nature intended for optimal benefit.